-- banks and building societies eligible to participate in the reserves scheme; and - other banks, building societies and securities dealers (including passported firms) authorised under the Financial Services and Markets Act 2000 that are active intermediaries in the sterling markets, subject to standards of prudence and risk.
+- banks and building societies eligible to participate in the reserves scheme; and - other banks, building societies and securities dealers (including passported firms) authorised under the Financial Services and Markets Act 2000 that are active intermediaries in the sterling markets, subject to standards of prudence and risk22.

-- 53 Within any group, only one eligible entity may seek to become a counterparty in the Bank's OMOs.
-When not dealing with the primary entity within a group, the Bank reserves the right to require a guarantee from the primary entity using a standard pro forma drawn up by the Bank.(19) Within a group, different eligible entities may be OMO counterparties and reserves scheme members respectively. - 54 The Bank does not impose minimum participation requirements for counterparties in its OMOs, except that counterparties that are not members of the reserves scheme and do not participate meaningfully over a reasonable period of time may be dropped as a counterparty.
+- Within any group, only one eligible entity may seek to become a counterparty in the Bank's OMOs; but that entity need not be the same as the reserves scheme member within the group. - When not dealing with the primary entity within a group, the Bank reserves the right to require a guarantee from the primary entity using a standard pro forma drawn up by the Bank.23 If the primary entity is incorporated outside England and Wales, the Bank may require a legal opinion confirming the institution's power and authority to enter into the guarantee, and that the terms and conditions set out in the guarantee constitute valid and legally binding obligations of the primary entity enforceable in accordance with their terms. - The Bank does not impose minimum participation requirements for counterparties in its

+OMOs, except that counterparties that are not members of the reserves scheme and do not participate meaningfully over a reasonable period of time may be dropped as counterparties.